fpartika/cat/README.md

 My system performs about .5 FPS what is enough for the task but not a good rate if you need to monitor quick changes, but again this was enough for the purpose of the project.

 Additional enhancements are possible to enhance performance, such as:
-Split interference in a different threat
+Split interference in a different threat,
-Utilize a faster SD card
+Utilize a faster SD card,
-Raspberry 4
+Raspberry 4,
 Use another network architecture as faster R-CNN, Yolo